YasmenElGhandour/DubaiMunicipalityTask/README.md

 ## Features

-- Flutter Application: Implements clean and efficient Flutter code for mobile app development and Supports Android, iOS.
+- Flutter Application: Implements clean and efficient Flutter code for mobile app development and Supports Android, iOS , MacOs.
 - Seat Geek Data Access: Interact with and retrieve detailed information from the Seat Geek's API.
 - UI: The application is designed to be responsive and user-friendly across a wide range of devices.